 2014 ATS Foundation/ AAIM-ASP Career Development Award In Geriatrics

-This award, co-sponsored by the Alliance for Academic Internal Medicine (AAIM) and the Association of Specialty Professions (ASP) will supplement a grant from the National Institute on Aging (NIA), using the R03 mechanism under the funding announcement titled Grants for Early Medical and Surgical Subspecialists’ Transitions to Aging Research (GEMSSTAR).
+This award, co-sponsored by the Alliance for Academic Internal Medicine (AAIM) and the Association of Specialty Professors (ASP) will supplement a grant from the National Institute on Aging (NIA), using the R03 mechanism under the funding announcement titled Grants for Early Medical and Surgical Subspecialists’ Transitions to Aging Research (GEMSSTAR).
 Applicants for the 2014 ATS Foundation/AAIM-ASP Career Development Award in Geriatrics must first submit an application to the NIA’s R03 GEMSSTAR program.

 The ATS Foundation/AAIM-ASP grant will provide $25,000/year for up to two years ($50,000 total).

 The GEMSSTAR program provides two years of support for small research projects to allow early career physicians trained in medical and surgical subspecialties to establish a research track record in geriatric aspects of their subspecialty.
 The award will provide an opportunity to gain skills and experience in aging research and help the investigators establish an independent program of research in this field.

 The NIA mandates that applicants for the GEMSSTAR grant find external funding support for the required Professional Development Plan (PDP) in order to be eligible for their grant funds.
 This ATS Foundation grant provides support for the PDP for applicants investigating Pulmonary and/or Critical Care medicine.

 The deadline to apply for this grant is April 17, 2014.

 - Apply for the NIA’s GEMSSTAR program, and meet all of its eligibility criteria, as described here.
 Note that the usual ATS eligibility requirements do NOT apply for this grant.